 History Center Staff

-Kelly McKenna is the REACH Program Manager for the IEEE History Center and is responsible for the program’s development, implementation, and distribution.
-Kelly has a M.F.A. in documentary film from Wake Forest University and a B.A. in broadcasting from the University of Dayton.
+Kelly McKenna is the Senior REACH Program Manager for the IEEE History Center and is responsible for the program’s development, implementation, and distribution.
+Kelly has a M.F.A. in Documentary Film from Wake Forest University and a B.A. in Broadcasting from the University of Dayton.
 She has extensive professional experience in sales and marketing as well as in film and in communications.
 Kelly’s goal is to share stories that matter through all forms of multimedia as a way to inform, educate, and inspire.
 She is thrilled to have an opportunity to work with both teachers and IEEE historians on this innovative multimedia journey that provides a different lens for students to think about the consequences of change, particularly in relation to the role technology and innovation have played in global events and in addressing social problems.
-Self-described as passionately curious, Kelly aims to bring the same type of elevated inquiry and interest to students through the resources provided by the IEEE REACH program
+Self-described as passionately curious, Kelly aims to bring the same type of elevated inquiry and interest to students through the resources provided by the IEEE REACH program.

 Michael N. Geselowitz